 Robbins goes on to cite friend Richard Branson as a prime example of his theory in full effect.
 “Somebody like my buddy, Richard Branson: He is as hungry today, 40 years later, as he was when he began.
 Marc Benioff, another friend of mine, started a company out of one of my seminars, Salesforce.com, 16 years ago.
 He’s going to do six billion [dollars] this year.
 He’s more driven today than when he started.”

 Robbins shares the same longing for improvement and insatiable curiosity.
 “I am driven that way,” he says.
 “I think if you’re hungry to learn, you’re hungry to grow, you’re hungry to master things.
 If you won’t settle for less than you can be or do; then you can outstrip anybody else.”
 A desire to continually hone new skill-sets and gain fresh insights, he ranks as more important that aptitude.
-“Even intelligence, as important as intelligence is, somebody who has great drive can maximize that intelligence.
+“Even intelligence, as important as intelligence is, somebody who has great drive can maximise that intelligence.
 I think most people just don’t.”

 Hunger is only the beginning, however.
-Robbins’s books and seminars emphasize the notion of massive action and decisiveness to implement real change.
+Robbins’s books and seminars emphasise the notion of massive action and decisiveness to implement real change.
 A driving principal of his transformational work is that true change only occurs the minute one decides.
 We asked him what practical tools and routines were best for training the brain to make rapid-fire decisions.

 “It’s a muscle,” he tells us.
 “The more you make decisions, the better you get at making decisions.
 The less you make decisions, the more difficult it becomes.”